TheJoshuaEvans/svelte-practice/README.md

 # Svelte Practice
-Just practicing using Svelte, working through the tutorial as well as some bonus bits
+Just practicing using Svelte, working through the tutorial as well as some bonus bits.
+This is meant to act as a resource that I can refer to later when building real Svelte apps and be a foundation for a Svelte project template

 Things to do:
 - [ ] Go through Svelte tutorial